bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 To enable the building of the interface, option ``-DBUILD_INTERFACE_MATLAB=ON`` must be set when configuring for building NOMAD, as such: ``cmake -DTEST_OPENMP=OFF -DBUILD_INTERFACE_MATLAB=ON -S . -B build/release``.

+.. warning:: In some occasions, CMake cannot find Matlab installation directory.
+The option ``-DMatlab_ROOT_DIR=/Path/To/Matlab/Install/Dir`` must be passed during configuration.

 .. warning:: Building the Matlab MEX interface is disabled when NOMAD uses OpenMP.
 Hence, the option ``-DTEST_OPENMP=OFF`` must be passed during configuration.

 The command ``cmake --build build/release`` (or ``cmake --build build/release --config Release`` for Windows) is used for building the selected configuration.